c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## Java I/O APIs

-### IO API
+### Java IO API

 Java IO API is based on streams (_InputStream_, _OutputStream_) that represent blocking, one-directional bytes flow.

-### NIO API
+### Java NIO API

 Java NIO API is based on the three classes: _Channel_, _Buffer_, _Selector_.

-The _Channel_ class represents a connection to an entity (hardware device, file, socket, software component) that is capable of performing I/O operations (reading or writing).
+The _Channel_ class represents a connection to an entity (hardware device, file, socket, software component etc) that is capable of performing I/O operations (reading or writing).

 <sub>In comparison with streams that are uni-directional, channels are bi-directional.</sub>

 The _Buffer_ class is a fixed-size data container with additional methods to read and write data.
-All _Channel_ data is handled through _Buffer_ but never directly: all data that is sent to a _Channel_ must first be placed in a _Buffer_, any data that is read from a _Channel_ is read into a _Buffer_.
+All _Channel_ data are handled through _Buffer_ but never directly: all data that are sent to a _Channel_ are written into a _Buffer_, all data that are received from a _Channel_ are read into a _Buffer_.

 <sub>In comparison with streams, that are byte-oriented, channels are block-oriented.
-Byte-oriented I/O is simpler but for some I/O devices can be rather slow.
+Byte-oriented I/O is simpler but for some I/O entities can be rather slow.
 Block-oriented I/O can be much faster but is more complicated. </sub>

-The _Selector_ class allows subscribing to different events from _many_ registered _SelectableChannel_ objects in a _single_ place.
+The _Selector_ class allows subscribing to events from many registered _SelectableChannel_ objects in a single place.
 When events arrive, a _Selector_ object dispatches them to the corresponding event handlers.

-### NIO2 API
+### Java NIO2 API

-Java NIO2 API is based on asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel, etc_) that support asynchronous I/O operations (connecting, reading, writing).
+Java NIO2 API is based on asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel_, etc) that support asynchronous I/O operations (connecting, reading or writing, errors handling).

 The asynchronous channels provide two mechanisms to control asynchronous I/O operations.
 The first mechanism is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query its state and obtain the result.
 The second mechanism is by passing to the operation a _java.nio.channels.CompletionHandler_ object, which defines handler methods that are executed after the operation has completed _or_ failed.
 Actually, the provided API for both mechanisms are equivalent.

 Asynchronous channels provide a standard way of performing asynchronous operations platform-independently.
-However, the amount that the API can exploit native asynchronous capabilities of an operating system, will depend on the Java support for that platform.
+However, the amount that Java sockets API can exploit native asynchronous capabilities of an operating system, will depend on the support for that platform.

 ## Socket echo server

-In the practical part of the article, most of the I/O models mentioned above are implemented in echo clients and servers with Java sockets APIs.
-A server listens on a registered TCP port 7000.
-A client connects from its dynamic TCP port to the server port.
-The client reads an input string from the console and sends the bytes to the server port.
-The server receives the bytes from its port and sends them back to the client port.
-The client writes the echoed string on the console.
-When the client receives the same number of bytes that it has sent, it disconnects from the server.
+Most of the I/O models mentioned above are implemented in echo clients and servers with Java sockets APIs.
+The echo clients and servers works by the following algorithm:

+1. a server listens to a socket on a registered TCP port 7000
+2. a client connects from a socket on a dynamic TCP port to the server socket
+3. the client reads an input string from the console and sends the bytes from its socket to the server socket
+4. the server receives the bytes from its socket and sends them back to the client socket
+5. the client receives the bytes from its socket and writes the echoed string on the console
+6. when the client receives the same number of bytes that it has sent, it disconnects from the server
+7. when the server receives a special string, it stops listening

 <sub>The conversion between strings and bytes here is performed in UTF-8 encoding.</sub>